SMPyBandits/SMPyBandits/MultiPlayers.md

 ## [**Multi-players simulation environment**](MultiPlayers.md)

 > **For more details**, refer to [this article](https://hal.inria.fr/hal-01629733).
->  Reference: [[Multi-Player Bandits Models Revisited, Lilian Besson and Emilie Kaufmann, 2017]](https://hal.inria.fr/hal-01629733), presented at the [Internation Conference on Algorithmic Learning Theorey 2018](http://www.cs.cornell.edu/conferences/alt2018/index.html#accepted).
+>  Reference: [[Multi-Player Bandits Revisited, Lilian Besson and Emilie Kaufmann, 2017]](https://hal.inria.fr/hal-01629733), presented at the [Internation Conference on Algorithmic Learning Theorey 2018](http://www.cs.cornell.edu/conferences/alt2018/index.html#accepted).

 There is another point of view: instead of comparing different single-player policies on the same problem, we can make them play *against each other*, in a multi-player setting.